wso2/docs-mi/en/docs/reference/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 2. Create a ZIP archive.

-Please use command line terminal or shell to run following commands.
+Please use the command line terminal or shell to run the following commands.
 Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate:

 ```
 ~/Documents$ zip addingNumbers.zip addingNumbers.py
  adding: addingNumbers.py.py (deflated 17%)
 ```

-## Upload Amazon Lambda Deployment Package (ZIP archive) in to the AWS S3 bucket
+## Upload Amazon Lambda Deployment Package (ZIP archive) into the AWS S3 bucket

 1. Log in to the AWS Management Console.
 2. Navigate to the created S3 bucket (e.g., eiconnectortest).